 General and administrative expenses consist primarily of salaries and other compensation-related costs, including stock-based compensation, for personnel in executive, finance and accounting, legal, corporate communications and general administration roles.
-Other significant costs include professional service fees including legal fees relating to patent and corporate matters, accounting fees, costs for consultants who we utilize to supplement our personnel, travel costs, and facility costs not otherwise included in research and development expenses.
+Other significant costs include professional service fees including legal fees relating to patent and corporate matters, accounting fees, insurance costs, costs for consultants who we utilize to supplement our personnel, travel costs, and facility and office-related costs not otherwise included in research and development expenses.

 General and administrative expenses also include costs related to our consumer brand and cornerstone product.
-Through March 31, 2015, these costs have included personnel costs, brand development costs, market research costs and other external costs.
-We are preparing to launch our cornerstone consumer product in the first half of 2016 and expect to initially target the following select geographic markets: Los Angeles, California, Aspen and Boulder, Colorado and Boston, Massachusetts.
-We expect to begin pre-launch activities in the second quarter of 2015 which will include, among other things, providing product samples, educating and beginning to build demand for our consumer product among our targeted demographic.
-As part of these efforts, we will conduct studies in athletic settings where athletes provide feedback of their experience with the product.
+Through June 30, 2015, these costs have included personnel costs, brand development costs, market research costs, product design costs, pre-launch activity costs and other external costs.
+We are preparing to launch our cornerstone consumer product in the first half of 2016 and expect to initially target the following select geographic markets: Los Angeles, California, Boulder, Colorado and Boston, Massachusetts.
+We began pre-launch activities in the second quarter of 2015 which have included, among other things, providing product samples, gathering feedback, educating and beginning to build demand for our consumer product among our targeted demographic.
+We are also discussing potential relationships with professional athletes and teams.
 As we prepare to launch our cornerstone consumer product in the first half of 2016, costs will increase as we hire additional personnel to support our pre-launch and launch activities and incur costs related to branding, product design, packaging, distribution, and other related sales and promotion activities.

 We anticipate that our general and administrative expenses will increase in the future to support our continued research and development activities and potential commercialization of our consumer products and drug product candidates and the increased costs of operating as a public company.
-These increases will likely include increased costs related to the hiring of additional personnel and fees to outside consultants, lawyers and accountants, among other expenses.
-We expect to incur additional costs associated with being a public company, including expenses related to services associated with maintaining compliance with NASDAQ listing rules and SEC requirements, insurance and investor relations costs.
+Increases will likely include increased costs related to the hiring of additional personnel and fees to outside consultants, lawyers and accountants, among other expenses.
+We expect to incur additional costs associated with being a public company, including expenses related to services associated with maintaining compliance with Nasdaq listing rules and SEC requirements, insurance and investor relations costs.

-Interest Income
+Interest Income, Net